Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 The first step is to develop the customized phishing tests for the business because most cybersecurity breaches start with phishing.
 To keep the employees vigilant, specially designed tests afloat in the company divisions.
 Results compiled and regarding policies developed.

 Finally, the last step is the synchronization of the employee database with the security company.
 They could analyze and protect your data.
-Tracking with a personal platform in real-time, the company pools human and machine tech to provide active protection against attacks.
+Tracking with a unique platform in real-time, the company pools human and machine tech to provide active protection against attacks.

 Article By Afsheen Mujtaba